getodk/docs/docs/form-question-types.rst

   `ODK Collect v2023.1.0 <https://github.com/getodk/collect/releases/tag/v2023.1.0>`_

+.. versionadded:: v2025.3 Web Forms in Central

 type
  ``select_one {list_name}``
 appearance
  ``map``

 .. warning::
-  The `map` appearance on selects is not yet available in web forms (Enketo).
+  The `map` appearance for selects is available in Web Forms (added in Central v2025.3) but not in Enketo.
+See more about the available features of **select one from map** in Web Forms and best practices :ref:`here <web-forms-select-from-map>`.

   The different :ref:`basemap sources <mapping-settings>` currently have different performance.
 If Collect feels slow when creating the map or when selecting a choice, please describe what you are experiencing `on the forum <https://forum.getodk.org/c/support/6>`_.
 If you have many choices to include on a map, try a provider other than Google or Mapbox.
 You can also use a :ref:`choice filter <cascading-selects>` to reduce the number of choices that get mapped.